cocos/cocos-docs/en/advanced-topics/meta.md

 The **meta** file for the png image has more information.
 In addition to the basic ver and uuid, it also records the width, height, offset, and borders of the image.
 There is a lot of information that is stored. **uuid** and it is particularly important.

-> uuid : Universally Unique Identifier
+> uuid: Universally Unique Identifier

 **uuids** in __Cocos Creator__ are used to manage the resources of the game.
 It assigns a unique id to each file.
 This means that in the __Cocos Creator__ engine, identifying a file is not simply by `path + filename`, but by **uuid**.
 Therefore, you can delete and move files at will in **Asset Resource Management**.